 Sethuram (Seth) Soman has been teaching and conducting joint research with undergraduate students for over a decade.
 His research interest is on the process and effects of environmental decision-making.

 Most of his research is done in collaboration with multidisciplinary teams and designed to understand the economic, social, and environmental trade-offs associated with alternative policies.
-Some of the recently completed projects includes the use of agent-based models to study the impact of landowner behavior in the provision of various ecosystems services at a watershed level.
+Some of the recently completed projects include the use of agent-based models to study the impact of landowner behavior in the provision of ecosystems services at a watershed level.

-His research also utilizes GIS and integrated modeling techniques to understand the human impact on ecosystems, spatially linking those outcomes at a landscape level, with a view to inform policy making.
+His research also utilizes GIS and integrated modeling techniques to understand the human impact on ecosystems, spatially linking those outcomes at a landscape level, with a view to inform policymaking.

-Prior to joining Norwich University, he served on the faculty at Northwest Missouri State and Dickinson State universities.
+Before joining Norwich University, he served on the faculty at Northwest Missouri State and Dickinson State universities.

 1 (802) 485-2273